ak2022dev/CV/README.md

 _IT Consultant_ on a number of short-term projects.

 - All students made excellent progress.
-- Quality-checked AWS Cloud Development project for a start-up.
+- Quality-checked design and implementation of AWS Cloud Development project for a start-up firm.
 - Market research for a new app then launched on iOS and Android.
 - Website planning and company logo design.